OzYossarian/Durak/README.md

 - The change above would mean we could implement the evaluation part of the training loop without using checkpoints, but am still not sure that the checkpoint.restore stuff is actually restoring a trained policy.
+AHH but then we could save the policy using the PolicySaver rather than with checkpoints?